 Files provided to you in folders and located in the suggested office shared drive folder location

 This section will specify where the map unit summary report data layers and R files are to be located in the geodata file structure on your office shared drive.
 This fixed location is to ensure easy access for technical support and for remotely installing file updates.
-The most recent versions are also available on the Region 2 Share Point R and web-based tools page.

 Overview

-All data folders for the map unit summary report are labeled as MUSum_(and data type), such as MUSum_PRISM or MUSum_10M_SSR2.
+All data folders for the map unit summary report are labeled as MUSum_*, such as MUSum_PRISM or MUSum_10M_SSR2.

 The abbreviation “MUSum” is spoken as “M U Sum”, for “map unit summary”

-All MUSum data folders shall be located in the “project_data” folder of the “geodata” directory in the Shared Drive.
+Master copies of the MUSum data folders will be stored in your office shared data drive, in the “project_data” folder of the “geodata” folder.

-All MUSum_* named folders and their associated files are considered to be “read only”.
+All master files in the MUSum_* named folders and their associated files are considered to be “read only”.
 No alterations are to be made without authorization of the RO.

 The MUSum DEMs and derivatives, due to their integer format, are appropriate for the MUSum Model only.
 Other files are suitable for other uses, such as the PRISM_800m and MLRA hillshades.
 These are to be located in the proper thematic folder in the “geodata” directory.
 As a note, the PRISM_800m folder is an exact copy of the MUSum_PRISM folder.